gnosischain/validator-node-dockerized/README.md

 3. To be a validator, you need to have your mining address private key.
 You will keep it in a `.env` file.

+    If you don't have the private key in a plain format (a hex string, 64 characters long), but have a JSON Keystore file of it (with a password), please go through     the following steps to get your plain private key string:

+    - Open your MetaMask.
+    - Go to `Import Account`.
+    - In the `Select Type` drop-down list choose `JSON File`.
+    - Point to your JSON Keystore file, enter the password for it, and click `Import` button.
+    - Switch to the newly imported account and go to `Account details`.
+Click `Export private key` button.
+    - On the appeared `Show Private Keys` section type your MetaMask password and click `Confirm`.
+    - You will see your 64 characters long private key.

 4. Copy `.env.example` to `.env` and configure the `.env` file.
 There are a few settings you need to define:

     ```